LCobeaga/shadow-price/README.md

 2Xkey file was added into the barrel folder.
 Two of them should be printed along the longest dimention and glued together.
 Will requre a little less sanding than the regular key, but it will still be a tight fit.

 Swapped Left Panel and Stock Main in the stock folder for new versions that make use of a screw and bridging characteristics.
 No changes to printing orientation.
 Added another screw in the parts list.

+## 10/16/19
+made changes to a majority of body components to improve aesthetics and to remove remnant geometry from older versions.

+Major changes include a block to better attach the Handle to the Trigger Well Right, combining the Solenoid Mount and Top Picatiny to prevent cracking in both parts (as observed in my personal print), and adding a 1 deg angle to the connection between the Trigger Well Left and Solenoid Cover to close shell gaps.

+Began to strenghten area around mag release by increasing contact between the Magwell and Knuckle Duster, however no changes have been made to the Magwell so currently the blaster is non printable.

+Updated parts list photos and removed assembly step 16 pertaining to the Top Picatiny.